 Something that people kept repeating and I didn’t understand when I started, was what “re-balancing a portfolio” meant.

-I was imagining clowns and elephants on little blocks, but I was fairly sure it wasn’t as fun as that.
+I was imagining a tightrope but I am sure it wasn’t as fun as that.

 WHAT’S A PORTFOLIO?